Roads Through Wyoming: I-80

 How it works...

 Summits and Crux Publishing has teamed up with TravelStorysGPS to create roadside-audio histories across Wyoming.
 Using this program, as you drive the 401 miles of the interstate, the GPS in you phone automatically turns on and the audio file plays as you pass the given "site."
 The recording can also be played from start to finish like a podcast.
 At the posted speed limit, the drive between Utah and Nebraska takes roughly five and a half hours.
 This audio history fills over four hours of that with amazing stories.
-To get access to the TravelStorysGPS, click and follow the directions.
+To get access to the TravelStorysGPS, click on the image below and download the app and the particular tours you want to take.